Bethel School District v. Fraser: Prior case law

+Facts of the case

-On April 26, 1983, Matthew Fraser, a high school senior at Bethel High School in Spanaway, Washington, gave a speech nominating classmate Jeff Kuhlman for student council vice president.
-The speech was delivered at an assembly held during school hours and students were required to either attend or report to study hall.
-To an audience of about 600 students, including many 14-year-olds, Fraser gave the following speech:
+On April 26, 1983, an assembly was held at Bethel High School in Spanaway, Washington for student council elections to take place.
+Students were required to either attend the assembly or report to study hall.
+At the assembly, Matthew Fraser, a 17-year-old senior, gave a speech nominating a classmate for student council vice president.
+To an audience of about 600 students and teachers, Fraser delivered the following speech:

 It took Fraser about one minute to deliver the speech.
-As he delivered it, some students in the audience "hooted and yelled", while others appeared "bewildered and embarrassed".
-Fraser's candidate, Jeff Kuhlman, ultimately won the election with 90% of the vote.
+As he delivered it, several students in the audience "hooted and yelled" while others appeared "bewildered and embarrassed".
+Fraser's candidate, Jeff Kuhlman, ultimately won the election with 90 percent of the vote.

+While the speech was not outwardly obscene, Fraser described Kuhlman "through the use of sexual metaphor and double entendre", which many observers found offensive.
+Prior to the assembly, two of Fraser's teachers warned him that the speech was inappropriate and that he "probably should not deliver it" because doing so could have "severe consequences", though they did not suggest that delivering it would violate school rules.
+The morning after the assembly, Fraser was called to the office, where the Assistant Principal informed him that his speech violated a school rule against "disruptive conduct", which prohibited the use of "obscene, profane language or gestures".
+Fraser admitted to using sexual innuendo in his speech deliberately and defended it as necessary to reach his core audience.

-While the speech was not outwardly obscene, Fraser made frequent use of sexual innuendos, metaphors, and double entendre, prompting disciplinary action from the administration.
-Prior to delivering the speech, two of Fraser's teachers warned him that the speech was "inappropriate", and that he "probably should not deliver it" because doing so could have "severe consequences".
-After appealing through the grievance procedures of his school, he was still found to be in violation of several school policies against disruptive behavior and the use of vulgar and offensive speech.
-These grounds later evolved to include obscenity at trial, but obscenity, according to Fraser, was not listed as grounds for his punishment in his initial hearing with school vice-principal Christy Blair.
-As a result, Fraser was suspended from school for three days, though he returned after two, and was prohibited from speaking at his graduation ceremony.
-Fraser nonetheless was selected by a write-in vote which placed him second overall among the top three finishers, although Bethel High School administrators refused to accept the write-in vote as a valid result, and continued to deny Fraser the opportunity to speak at graduation.
+Fraser was suspended for three days and his name was removed from the pool of eligible graduation speakers.
+Fraser appealed the decision through the school district's grievance procedures and was still found to be in violation of the "disruptive conduct" rule, though he was allowed to return to school after serving only two days of his three-day suspension.
+Despite his ban from speaking at graduation, Fraser was selected as a graduation speaker by a write-in vote which placed him second overall among the top three finishers.
+Although Bethel High School administrators refused to accept the write-in vote as a valid result, and continued to deny Fraser the opportunity to speak at graduation, Fraser ultimately spoke at graduation following a District Court ruling.

-With approval from his parents and help from American Civil Liberties Union cooperating attorney Jeff Haley, Fraser filed a lawsuit against the school authorities claiming a violation of his First Amendment right to free speech, and United States District Court judge Jack Tanner ruled in his favor.
+With approval from his parents and help from American Civil Liberties Union cooperating attorney Jeff Haley, Fraser filed a lawsuit against the school authorities claiming a violation of his First Amendment right to free speech.

+Lower court proceedings

+United States District Court judge Jack Edward Tanner ruled in his favor.

-The school district then appealed to the US Ninth Circuit Court of Appeals, which ruled in Fraser's favor with a broadly worded opinion.
-The school district asked the United States Supreme Court to consider the case.
+The school district then appealed to the Ninth Circuit Court of Appeals, which again ruled in Fraser's favor.
+The school district asked the U.S. Supreme Court to consider the case.
 The Supreme Court granted certiorari on October 8, 1985.